call us today

 Being charged with carrying a concealed weapon in Florida can be a difficult, confusing experience.
 The qualified carrying a concealed weapon defense lawyers of the Galigani Law Firm in Gainesville have close to 50 years of combined legal experience and know what it takes to expose any weak links in the prosecution's case to fight any gun charges you face.
-Dean Galigani is Board Certified for professionalism and expertise in Criminal Trial Law, and is experienced in all areas of criminal defense, including charges of carrying a concealed weapon.

 If you have been arrested for or face a charge of carrying a concealed weapon in Alachua County, Baker County, Bradford County, Marion County, Levy County, Gilchrist County, Columbia County, or Union County, put the many years of experience and criminal defense specialization of the Galigani Law Firm behind your case.
 Your first consultation concerning your Gainesville weapons charge with the Galigani Law Firm is free, so call (352) 375-0812 today to schedule your appointment.

 Carrying a concealed weapon without a license, including certain types of knives, tear gas guns, and other objects, is generally illegal under Fla.
 Stat. § 790.01.
 Carrying a concealed gun without a license is a third degree felony.